openops/mom/planning/push_notifications.md

 to engage a smartphone user who may be preoccupied with something else.
 MOM will be a constant reminder to the user by checking up on him/her.

+This markdown will take you through the proccess of:
+- Making a test app with phonegap
+- Getting your phone registered with the app through Google Cloud  Messaging
+- Sending Push Notifications to the phone

 ### iOS vs Android